liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 There are small bumps near every 360 days, likely due to the anniversary bringing more players than other times of the year.

-I want to emphasize that this probably is not the actual overall market growth rate of the game, since by right the actual player base should be predominantly Japanese, and the sample group of this survey has very few Japanese.
+> This probably is not the actual overall market growth rate of the game, since by right the actual player base should be predominantly Japanese, and the sample group of this survey has very few Japanese.
+>

-This linear scale is likely more for oversea players, whose growth is limited due to language barrier.
+> This linear scale is likely more for oversea players, whose growth is limited due to language barrier.
 We shall see again if the trend changes next year when official translation is finally implemented.

 ## Main Character Configuration